About MoneroShameList.com

 Contact

-For questions or removal requests, visit Monerica.com.
+For questions or removal requests, visit Monerica.com/contact.